scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 speech.
 This classifier was trained using Mel Frequency Cepstral Coefficients (MFCC), spectral features, and chroma features.
 This model was trained on manually curated custom samples for speech and music.
 The confusion matrix produces results as shown in :ref:`speech-music`.

-.. table:: Confusion matrix for audio type (speech vs music) classification pre-trained model. (numbers are in % of all samples, and the same no. of samples were considered for each class) :label:`speech-music`
+.. table:: Confusion matrix for audio type (speech vs music) classification pre-trained model. (numbers represent % of all samples, and an equal no. of samples were considered for each class) :label:`speech-music`

      +-----------+------------+------------+
      |           | **Music**  | **Speech** |